Is becoming a pet detective right for me?

 Here are some helpful resources for pet detectives:

-- Missing Animal Response Network (MARN): MARN is an organization dedicated to training and supporting professionals and volunteers involved in the search and recovery of missing pets.
-They offer online courses, resources, and networking opportunities for pet detectives.
-Their website provides valuable information on search techniques, behavior analysis, and investigation strategies.
+• Missing Animal Response Network (MARN): MARN is a leading organization dedicated to training and supporting professionals and volunteers involved in the search and recovery of missing pets.
+They offer comprehensive online courses, resources, and networking opportunities for pet detectives.
+Their website provides valuable information on search techniques, pet behavior analysis, and effective investigation strategies.